 Bakemonogatari can have entire episodes with nothing, but the characters shooting the shit.
 An action scene might be thrown in occasionally after which they resume talking.

-Most of the important themes of The Killing Joke, such as what drives men to madness and the exact nature of the relationship between Batman and the Joker, is conveyed through monologues, bits of which are even given an Ironic Echo in the latter parts of the story.
+Most of the important themes of The Killing Joke, such as what drives men to madness and the exact nature of the relationship between Batman and the Joker, are conveyed via monologues, bits of which are even given an Ironic Echo in the latter parts of the story.

 "Few viewers probably notice how much of Annie Hall consists of people talking, simply talking.
 They walk and talk, sit and talk, go to shrinks, go to lunch, make love and talk, talk to the camera, or launch into inspired monologues like Annie's free-association as she describes her family to Alvy."